 Underwater photographers get to enjoy both wide and macro photography while diving in Batangas.
 It is also a great place to practice underwater photography in muck sites and wrecks for a change of scenery.

-If you’re wanting to do black water or bonfire dives, Anilao is also one of the few places that offer this type of underwater photography in the Philippines.
+If you want to do bonfire or blackwater diving, Anilao is also one of the few places that offer this type of underwater photography in the Philippines.

 Some dive resorts even offer workshops or focus on photography dives.
 If you are looking to improve your underwater photography skills make sure to book with dive shops that have excellent spotters.
 These dive guides know where to find the must-see critters on your list.